DeveloperNomis/Medical_Imaging/README.md

 # Pipeline for setup, inference, evaluation and visualization with Mistral / Pixtral-12B on BW Uni Cluster 3.0

-This repository demonstrates how to set up an account, prepare an environment and run inference on a dataset with the pixtral model on the BW Uni Cluster 3.0 with a GPU.
+This repository demonstrates how to set up an account, prepare an environment and run inference on a dataset with the Pixtral-12B model on the BW Uni Cluster 3.0 with a GPU.
 It also includes scripts for structured parallel experiment execution via prompt-based SLURM array jobs and for aggregating/evaluating results.
 This setup can serve as a template and can be adapted to other environments if needed.